Annie Dillard's Classic Essay: 'Total Eclipse'

 I turned back to the sun.
 It was going.
 The sun was going, and the world was wrong.
 The grasses were wrong; they were platinum.
 Their every detail of stem, head, and blade shone lightless and artificially distinct as an art photographer’s platinum print.
 This color has never been seen on Earth.
 The hues were metallic; their finish was matte.
 The hillside was a 19th-century tinted photograph from which the tints had faded.
 All the people you see in the photograph, distinct and detailed as their faces look, are now dead.
 The sky was navy blue.
 My hands were silver.
 All the distant hills’ grasses were finespun metal which the wind laid down.
 I was watching a faded color print of a movie filmed in the Middle Ages; I was standing in it, by some mistake.
 I was standing in a movie of hillside grasses filmed in the Middle Ages.
 I missed my own century, the people I knew, and the real light of day.

 I looked at Gary.
 He was in the film.
 Everything was lost.
 He was a platinum print, a dead artist’s version of life.
 I saw on his skull the darkness of night mixed with the colors of day.
 My mind was going out; my eyes were receding the way galaxies recede to the rim of space.
-Gary was lighters away, gesturing inside a circle of darkness, down the wrong end of a telescope.
+Gary was light-years away, gesturing inside a circle of darkness, down the wrong end of a telescope.
 He smiled as if he saw me; the stringy crinkles around his eyes moved.
 The sight of him, familiar and wrong, was something I was remembering from centuries hence, from the other side of death: Yes, that is the way he used to look, when we were living.
 When it was our generation’s turn to be alive.
 I could not hear him; the wind was too loud.
 Behind him the sun was going.
 We had all started down a chute of time.
 At first it was pleasant; now there was no stopping it.
 Gary was chuting away across space, moving and talking and catching my eye, chuting down the long corridor of separation.
 The skin on his face moved like thin bronze plating that would peel.

 The grass at our feet was wild barley.
 It was the wild einkorn wheat which grew on the hilly flanks of the Zagros Mountains, above the Euphrates valley, above the valley of the river we called River.
 We harvested the grass with stone sickles, I remember.
 We found the grasses on the hillsides; we built our shelter beside them and cut them down.
 That is how he used to look then, that one, moving and living and catching my eye, with the sky so dark behind him, and the wind blowing.
 God save our life.